What are your options if you have noisy neighbours?

 If you already live by a factory which has become too noisy, contact the environmental health officer at your council.
 The noise will be investigated and may have to be reduced if it exceeds the limits allowed in the district plan.
 However, the factory may have existing use rights which could limit the extent of the action taken.

 With bars, nightclubs and amplified buskers, not to mention traffic, the inner city is a noisy place.
 Councils can act against excessive noise, but the permitted inner-city noise levels under most district plans are much higher than for residential areas.

 If you want to buy in the inner city, check out your intended area late at night between Thursday and Saturday.
 What would happen if a busker who only knows 4 songs camped outside your window?
 Is there a steady stream of trucks and cars, all changing gear into a nearby intersection?
 Just how far does nightclub noise carry at 2am?

 Find out what steps the developer has taken to soundproof the apartment.
-You may want to spend some money yourself on special glazing, or extra wall and ceiling insulation.

 Your neighbour is allowed to mow the lawn and use a drill around the section.
 But it’s usually unreasonable of them to use noisy machinery late at night.
 Phone your council: the problem can be dealt with in the same way as a noisy party.